scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 no issues being hungry or anything like that.
 So despite feeling like it's been forever since I've done that, not too much has changed.

+### Day 231

+Another full day of soylent, though my friend called me up around midnight wanting to go get some food so I did go on an adventure and eat some fries.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/